 Before her N.E.W.T. year, she had been enamored by Ron.
 The gangly redhead was blind to her advances for far too long, leaving her to cry herself to sleep for more nights than she could count.
 When they finally kissed during the final battle, it felt like a victory.
 She had finally won what she had been fighting for.
 Her tear-stained pillows had all been worth it.

 They grew apart during her N.E.W.T. year.
 He rarely answered her letters.
-He never acknowledged their kiss.
+He never acknowledged their kisses or wandering hands.
 She felt sick for weeks, wondering if she had hallucinated his lips on hers.

 Then one day, she woke up and it had stopped hurting.
 All the time she spent crying over him seemed trivial.
 She didn’t find a private corner in the library to mope.
 Instead, she giddily met her friends at Hogsmeade and enjoyed the same libations that everyone else did.
 She did not think about Ron even once during the trip.
 Suddenly, he just wasn’t important anymore.